 The cost per person benefiting will be calculated for each project.
-All applications will be categorized by the type of project being proposed (new sewer systems primarily for collection, rehabilitation of sewer systems primarily for collection, sewer treatment, potable water, and streets).
-Each sewer application will fall into one of three subcategories for the purpose of ranking.
+All applications will be categorized by the type of project being proposed (new sewer systems primarily for collection, rehabilitation of sewer systems primarily for collection, sewer treatment, and potable water, streets, and other).
+Each sewer application will fall into one of three subcategories for the purpose of rating.
 If the construction cost for new sewer system improvements is equal to or greater than seventy percent of the total construction cost, the application will be assigned to the "New Sewer System" subcategory.
-If the construction cost or no new sewer system improvements is less than seventy percent of the total construction will be assigned to either the "Sewer System Rehabilitation" subcategory or the "Sewer Treatment" subcategory.
-If the construction cost of the sewer system rehabilitation is equal to or greater than the treatment plant improvements, the application will be assigned to the "Sewer Treatment" subcategory, otherwise, it will be assigned to the "Sewer Treatment" subcategory.
+If the construction cost for new sewer system improvements is less than seventy percent of the total construction cost or no new sewer system improvements are proposed, then the application will be assigned to either the "Sewer System Rehabilitation" subcategory or the "Sewer Treatment" subcategory.
+If the construction cost of the sewer system rehabilitation is equal to or greater than the treatment plant improvements, then the application will be assigned to the "Sewer System Rehabilitation" subcategory; otherwise it will be assigned to the "Sewer Treatment" subcategory.

 Each project category will then be split into two population groups.
-The split for each project category will be based on the average value of the total persons benefiting per project which will be computed by dividing the sum of the total persons benefiting (after eliminating the highest and the lowest number of beneficiaries for each category for the calculation) by the number of applications for that category (after eliminating the two applications in each category will consist of projects having a larger number of total persons benefiting than the average value; the second group will consist of those projects having a smaller number of total persons benefiting than the average value.
+The split for each project category will be based on the average value of the total persons benefiting per project which will be computed by dividing the sum of the total persons benefiting (after eliminating the highest and the lowest number of beneficiaries for each category for the calculation) by the number of applications for that category (after eliminating the two applications in each category with the highest and the lowest number of beneficiaries for the calculation).
+One group will consist of projects having a larger number of total persons benefiting than the average value; the second group will consist of those projects having a smaller number of total persons benefiting than the average value.
 (If the total number of persons benefiting from any project equals the average value, that project will be placed in the second or smaller group.)
 The project in each group having the best cost effectiveness (cost per person) will be given ten points and the remaining projects will be prorated.
 The population groups will NOT be combined for each category in the determination of rating points for cost effectiveness.
-They will remain separate, thus creating ten separate sub-categories for cost effectiveness points assignment.
+They will remain separate, thus creating ten separate subcategories for cost effectiveness points assignment.
 This allows those projects benefiting many people and those benefiting fewer people to be rated for cost effectiveness against other projects benefiting a similar number of persons.